 Rock out 2 sets of 10 and you should be about done.

-Add in a couple sets of 10-12 reps to your workouts.
+Add in a couple of sets of 10-12 reps to your workouts.

 Overhead Tricep Extensions

-I like to hinge slightly at the hips as it allows me to focus on triceps a bit more.
+If you're performing them with a resistance band, hinge slightly at the hips to focus on triceps a bit more.
 If you have poor shoulder or thoracic mobility this is a helpful tip!

 Finish off a workout with these at two sets for 15 reps.

-This is one of my favorites because in addition to be tricep dominant, it actually works the entire upper body musculature!
+This is one of my favorites because in addition to being tricep dominant, it actually works the entire upper body musculature!

-That said, you’ve got to have a strong push to complete it.
+That said, you’ve got to have a strong push up to complete it (learn how to do push ups when you're abeginner).
 It doesn’t count if your torso goes to sh*t in the middle of the movement.

-Aim for two sets for as many reps as possible before form gives out
+Aim for two sets for as many reps as possible before the form gives out

 This one is for the badasses to be honest!
 It’s actually a variation I’m still working on, but I love it all the same.